mantidproject/mantid/docs/source/release/v3.10.0/reflectometry.rst

 - A brief description about the columns in the table can be now accessed by using the *What's this* tool (last tool in the toolbar) and clicking on the column headers.
 - Added two more time slicing options in the 'Event Handling' tab for analysing event data - Uniform Even and Uniform slicing.
 - For custom slicing (and new slicing options), workspace slices are now identified by an index (e.g. ws_slice_0) instead of a start/stop time.
-- The 'Get Defaults` button for 'Experiment Settings' in the 'Settings' tab now populates `StartOverlap` and `EndOverlap` text boxes with default values from the IDF.
+- The 'Get Defaults` button for 'Experiment Settings' in the 'Settings' tab now populates `StartOverlap` and `EndOverlap` text boxes with values from the IDF.

 ISIS Reflectometry (Old)
 ########################